 Omelas isn’t just a city.
 Omelas is life.
 It is our world as it is right now, our world as it has always been — divided, sacrificial, and unfair.
 But that’s another post entirely.
 Let’s get to the point of my letter to you.

 Some say fiction is just for entertainment.
 This is so wrong.

-But I understand why you probably have said that, and I will try my best to give you reasons to start reading fiction again.
+But I understand why you probably have said that, and I will try my best to give you reasons to start rereading fiction.

 Dear friend, do you remember the biggest mistake you’ve ever made?
 Most importantly, how did you realize the lessons it taught you?